 O AURELIANO PERTILE | Photo: Opera House Commemorative Collection

-Joining forces to renovate the

-JCC year-old Erkel Theatre
+We need the Erkel!

-SZILVESZTER ÓKOVÁCS, ÉVA MARTON, ANDREA ROST, ERIKA MIKLOSA, ILDIKÓ KOMLÓSI, KOLOS KOVÁTS ĮPhoto: Tomas Opitz The management and artists of the Opera House decided to supplement the amount earmarked by the government for the renovation of the Erkel Theatre with a charity gala night and auction, because, as Szilverszter Ókovács said in the winter of 2011, "The Erkel's traditions as a people's opera, as well as its mission to bring opera, ballet and musicals to audiences from both Budapest and elsewhere in Hungary, at affordable prices and in an easily accessible location, are important to everyone" They announced the charity campaign, with its proceeds destined for the renovation, under the name "Erkell nekünk!" or "We need the Erkel!"
+The management and artists of the Opera House decided to supplement the amount earmarked by the government for the renovation of the Erkel Theatre with a charity gala night and auction, because, as Szilverszter Ókovács said in the winter of 2011, "The Erkel's traditions as a people's opera, as well as its mission to bring opera, ballet and musicals to audiences from both Budapest and elsewhere in Hungary, at affordable prices and in an easily accessible location, are important to everyone."

+They announced the charity campaign, with its proceeds destined for the renovation, under the name "Erkell nekünk!" or "We need the Erkel!"
 The opening event of the initiative was the Erkel night on 18 February 2012, for which valuable relics connected to the worlds of opera and ballet - including costumes worn by famous singers and exclusive paintings and decorative objects - were put up for auction.
-We need the Erkel!

 More than 60 Hungarian opera singers and ballet dancers of worldwide repute - including numerous representatives of the coming generation of artists - took to the Opera House stage at 7 pm on 18 February 2012.
 The Opera House donated the artists' fees, the proceeds from benefit tickets, as well as the total revenue from the evening's auction to the Erkel Theatre's renovation and to the construction of a new ballet studio.
 The special event was even broadcast live by Hungarian Television, Duna Television and Bartók Radio.
-During the broadcast, the public was invited to join the campaign by making a donation

-Even from its conception, this monumental gala night was the symbol of this artistic and social campaign, the importance of which was also proved by the fact that singer Éva Marton and dancers Imre Dózsa and László Seregi, all Kossuth prize winners, agreed to serve as the event's chief patrons.
-Every single one of the Hungarian opera and ballet stars featured that night donated their fees to the noble cause, and many artists even purchased benefit tickets, since they regard the Erkel Theatre's renovation as a matter close to their investment in the future of Hungarian opera performance.
-Aside from the revenues from the purchase of tickets for the gala night, anyone - private invited to make a contribution.
-The gala - which was hosted by Erika Miklósa and Szilveszter Ókovács - by Erkel, Verdi, Puccini, Mozart, Bizet, by the Hungarian State Opera House Orchestra, while the Hungarian National Ballet staged a modern dance fantasy, and the students of the Hungarian Dance Academy performed a palotás or palace dance.
-The hostess of the gala, Erika Miklósa, expressed how important the Erkel Theatre is to her and to all Hungarian artists with the following words: "I made my It was an enormous thrill to sing there: its acoustics are magical.
-The Erkel had become part of our lives: we miss it, and I am very glad that I too am able to contribute a little to its repovation"
+During the broadcast, the public was invited to join the campaign by making a donation stars featured that night donated their fees to the noble cause, and many artists even purchased benefit tickets, since they regard the Erkel Theatre's renovation as a matter close to their hearts and their contribution as an investment in the future of Hungarian opera performance.
+Aside from the revenues from the purchase of tickets for the gala night, anyone - private individuals and companies - was invited to make a contribution.
+The gala - which was hosted by Erika Miklósa and Szilveszter Ókovács - included performances of popular arias by Erkel, Verdi, Puccini, Mozart, Bizet,